-- 5.4.2 A variety of commercial uses shall be considered within the highway commercial areas. - 5.4.3 Highway commercial land uses may include but are not limited to: - a.
-Motels: - b.
+- 5.4.2 A variety of commercial uses shall be considered within the highway commercial areas. - 5.4.3 Prior to development of highway commercial uses the land containing the proposed highway commercial uses shall be subdivided from the overall quarter section subject to the following criteria: - a.
+Separate access to each new parcel; and - The extent of highway commercial uses should be decided on a case-by-case basis, provided highway frontage is maintained for commercial uses. - 5.4.4 Highway commercial land uses may include but are not limited to: - a.
+Motels; - b.
 Hotels; - c.
 Gas or service stations; - d.
 Tourism oriented or speciality shops; or - e.
 Similar uses to serve travelling public and regional population.